FuelLabs/fuels-rs/docs/src/calling-contracts/logs.md

 Due to possible performance hits, it is not recommended to use `_print_logs()` outside of a debugging scenario.

-> **Note:** To be able to bind logged values in the SDK, you need to build your contract by supplying a feature flag: `forc build --generate-logged-types`.
+> **Note:** To bind logged values in the SDK, you need to build your contract by supplying a feature flag: `forc build --generate-logged-types`.
 This is temporary and the flag won't be needed in the future